pclarytx10/cryptovision/README.md

   - [ ] User coin list and portfolio tied to user account
 - [ ] 3 Models
   - [X] Coin
-    - [ ] Ability to add, edit, and delete coins
+    - [X] User ability to add, edit, and delete coins
   - [ ] User Coin
-    - [ ] Ability to add, edit, and delete User Coins
+    - [ ] User ability to add, edit, and delete User Coins
   - [ ] Portfolio
-    - [ ] Ability to add, edit, and delete Portfolio Items
+    - [ ] User ability to add, edit, and delete Portfolio Items
 - [ ] Admin View
   - [X] Ability to add, edit, and delete coins
   - [ ] Ability to add, edit, and delete user coins